zachfi/puppet-bsd/README.md

 ## Contributing

-Please help make this module better, by sending pull requests and filing issues for feature requests or bugs.
+Please help make this module better by sending pull requests and filing issues for feature requests or bugs.
 Please adhere to the style and be mindful of the tests.